 Kay’s wish to be part of the Arlington community never wavered.
 In preparation for her retirement, Kay and her husband moved to Arlington in 2006.

 She was elected to the Arlington Community School Board in 2012 and again in 2013.
 Prior to her election, she served on the Arlington Municipal Schools Planning Committee.

-Besides her work as a school board member, Kay also serves as an Adjunct Professor in the Education Department at Christian Brothers University.
+Besides her work as a school board member, Kay also served as an Adjunct Professor in the Education Department at Christian Brothers University.

 Kay is married and has one son.

 My family moved from Memphis to Arlington, Tennessee when I was in the seventh grade.
 I attended Arlington Elementary and graduated from Bolton High School.
 I hold a Bachelor of Science in Education and a Master’s Degree in Administration and Supervision from the University of Memphis.